 Place the other half of the berries and peaches in a blender along with the Greek yogurt, 3 tbsp maple syrup and the vanilla extract.
 Blend into a creamy consistency.
 Place in the fridge to chill.

 To serve, spoon the yogurt mixture into four serving pots and top with the macerated berries and peaches.
 Spoon some of the macerating juice on top.
-If you wish, top with fresh mint, some coconut shavings, chopped nuts or crumbled biscuit.
+If you wish, top with some coconut shavings, chopped nuts or crumbled biscuit.
 Serve immediately.
 If you are making this recipe in advance, keep the yogurt mixture and macerated berries separate until just before serving.